Skip to Content

 The Philosopher’s Walk is so named as it was used by Japan’s most famous philosopher to meditate during his daily commute.

-The Philosopher’s Path follows a picturesque canal and is a perfect family-friendly walk.
+The Philosopher’s Path follows a picturesque canal and is a perfect family-friendly walk in Kyoto.
 Alongside the canal are trees that would make it stunning during Kyoto’s cherry blossom season or when the fall colors are in full swing.

 The Philosopher’s Path is a large stone path which takes approximately 30 minutes to walk and can be accessed easily from the Ginkakuji Temple.